Updated on Feb 28, 2022 4:03 PM IST

 Here are some of the top reasons why you should study in the UAE:

-Academic Excellence: Over the past few years, UAE universities have been able to lure some of the top global educators in the world who could enormous value to their faculties.
-This is somehow because of the country’s ever-evolving business as well as cultural reputation.
-Also, a good number of British, Australian and Indian universities have opened campuses in the UAE, paving the way for global collaboration, academic prowess and more opportunities.
+Academic Excellence: Over the past few years, UAE universities have been able to lure some of the top global educators in the world who are adding enormous value to their faculties.
+This is because of the country’s ever-evolving business as well as cultural reputation.
+A good number of British, Australian and Indian universities have opened campuses in the UAE, paving the way for global collaboration, academic prowess and more opportunities.

 World-class Research: The country boasts great potential for students from across the world to engage in rapidly changing original research.
 Be it the oil sector, smart construction, infectious diseases or sustainability, the country offers research scope in a variety of areas.